fatinsourav/Awesome-Ethical-Hacking-Resources/README.md

 6. Hacking: The Art of Exploitation, 2nd Edition
 7. Web Hacking 101
-8. OWASP Testing Guide (A must read for web application developers and penetration testers)
+8. OWASP Testing Guide (A must read for web application developers and penetration testers) 9.The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws 2nd Edition by Dafydd Stuttard

 ## Learning Platforms to Sharpen Your Skills